whyang0808/alp-b603/README.md

 1. After setting up your env variables, run `yarn install`.
 Make sure you are in the root directory of the project.
 2. After the packages are installed, run `yarn start`.
+3. Create a database with name `alp-b603-local` in your local db.
+This name can be anything as long as its the same in the `.env` file.

+## Project structure
+The requests flow:
+> `Routes` => `Controller` => `Service` => `Model`

+Services should contain most of the logic and if best should be reusable, controllers should trigger the services and not trigger the models directly.

+Enums, interfaces, and types should be defined in `/interfaces` directory.

+## Tools
+Database Tool: Any mongodb GUI, recommended [NoSQLBooster](https://www.nosqlbooster.com/).

 ## Production setup
 To be changed.